scipy/oldest-supported-numpy/README.rst

 Q&A
 ---

-Why define the Numpy pinnings using install_requires in this repository?
+Why define the NumPy pinnings using install_requires in this repository?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Numpy version pinnings are defined inside the ``setup.cfg`` file as
+The NumPy version pinnings are defined inside the ``setup.cfg`` file as
 ``install_requires`` dependencies, rather than as build-time dependencies
 inside ``pyproject.toml``.
-This is deliberate, since Numpy is not actually
+This is deliberate, since NumPy is not actually
 required to build wheels of **oldest-supported-numpy**.
 What we need here
 is to make sure that when **oldest-supported-numpy** is installed into
-the build environment of a package using it, Numpy gets installed too
+the build environment of a package using it, NumPy gets installed too
 as a **runtime** dependency inside the build environment.

 Another way to think about this is that since we only publish (universal)